dieuwkehupkes/dieuwkehupkes.github.io/index.md

 ## News

+- July 16, 2025 -- Excited about this interview with <a href='https://women-in-ai-research.github.io/' target="_blank">Women in AI Research (WiAIR)</a>: https://www.youtube.com/watch?v=CuTWIW1JcsA!

 - October 14, 2024 -- I became an ELLIS Scholar!
 Grateful for the nomination and the honour :)

 - August 20, 2024 -- Scitube made <a href='https://www.youtube.com/watch?v=ARipp-MslrY' target="_blank">a video</a> about my work on generalisation with GenBench!
 Very happy with how it turned out.